jyoshimi/scientometrics/gephi_readme.txt

 	- Appearance > Nodes > Size > Unique > 5

+	- Use display label as label (alternative to "Edit labels" for initial tuning)
+		- Click attributes button at bottom-right of main graph window
+		- Select display.label and unselect all other boxes

 	- Appearance > Nodes > Color > Partition > "Community"
 		- Adjust palette to your liking
 		- Palette > Generate... > Uncheck limit colors

 	- Layout
 		Choice 1: Layout > Force Atlas 2
-		Choice 2: Layout > OpenOrd (suggest setting a random seed of eg. 1)
+		Choice 2: Layout > OpenOrd (suggest setting a random seed.
+Current graph uses seed of 3) Custom settings for open-ord to try
+				a.
+In Stages": 25, 25, 25, 5, 20.
+				b.
+In "OpenOrd": unchanged, unchanged, 1000, 0.2, 3.

 	- Label display
 		- Click Show Node Labels button at bottom
 		- Appearance > Label Size > Ranking > Degree or Strength